AlexRz912/animatext/readme.md

-## This is the second step to my animation template
+## This is the third step to my animation template

-- It is the follow up to this: https://github.com/AlexRz912/dynamic_letter_kata
+- It is the follow up to this: https://github.com/AlexRz912/dynamic_letter_code_kata_v2
 - I'm looking for feedback, if you wish to do a code review, be my guest, I need to learn on performance optimisation and clean architecture.

 ## Code kata Instruction

-- Make letters come one by one to the screen with random character apparition prior to the character that is actually part of the text.
-It's an animation you often see in movies, which you can easily do using After Effects, but this time, no video format.
+- Display letters one by one on the screen, with random characters appearing briefly before the actual characters of the text.
+It's an animation often seen in movies and can be easily done using After Effects, but this time, without using a video format.

+- Optional: Generate multiple texts dynamically, regardless of the number of texts.
+After generating each text, wait approximately 1 second to allow for reading before deleting the text and generating the next one.

-- Clone my repository and launch a server to see what happens in index.html
+- Clone the repository and launch a server to see what happens in index.html

 ## why is it public